ibm-cloud-docs/power-iaas/network-security.md

 ## Default firewall ports
 {: #firewall-ports}

-The {{site.data.keyword.powerSysShort}} network security architecture relies on a set of fixed firewall ports open on the *Juniper vSRX* firewalls:
+The {{site.data.keyword.powerSysFull}} network security architecture relies on a set of fixed firewall ports open on the *Juniper vSRX* firewalls:
 {: shortdesc}

 There are plans to add the ability to dynamically configure the firewall rules in the future.